Jewish visibility

 Jewish visibility (or visibly Jewish) is a term referring to Jews who are visibly identifiable as Jewish.
 The term can also refer to visible representations of Jews in media and public life.
 A person may become visibly Jewish by publicly identifying as Jewish, by participation in Jewish communal life (such as synagogue attendance), by publicly wearing Jewish religious clothing, and by having names or physical features stereotyped as Jewish.
 People who are visibly Jewish may be at a higher risk of experiencing antisemitism.
+Those who are stereotyped according to their physical features may experience racial antisemitism.
 In addition to people, buildings and other physical properties can be visibly Jewish, particularly synagogues and Jewish cemeteries.
 Jewish visibility/invisibility can also be used to refer to marginalized populations within Jewish communities, such as Jews of color and poor Jews.